2002 Stanley Cup playoffs: Conference finals

-Eastern Conference Final
+Eastern Conference final

 (3) Carolina Hurricanes vs. (4) Toronto Maple Leafs

 This was the first playoff meeting between these two teams.
 The Hurricanes advanced to the Conference Finals for the first time in their 23rd season (fifth in Carolina) after entering the league in 1979 as the Hartford Whalers.
 This was Toronto's fourth appearance in the Conference Finals, they last appeared in the Conference Finals in 1999, which they lost to the Buffalo Sabres in five games.
 These teams split their four-game regular season series.

-As of 2020, this series remains as the lowest scoring six-game playoff series in NHL history.
+The Hurricanes defeated the Maple Leafs in six games.
+Martin Gelinas' overtime goal in Game 6 sent Carolina to the Stanley Cup Finals for the first time in franchise history.
+To date this series remains as the lowest scoring six-game playoff series in NHL history.